 - River Bothy, Berriedale – We’ve eaten breakfast, lunch and afternoon tea here in the Berriedale valley (not on the same day of course!) – the quality of food and service here is second to none!

 - Whaligoe Steps Cafe – One of the only places in Caithness not to feature more classic British dishes on their menu, as Mediterranean food features heavily due to the chef’s experience of living in Malta.
-One of the most stunning locations in the Highlands, perched on the cliffs overlooking the Whaligoe Steps.
+One of the most stunning locations in the Highlands, perched on the cliffs overlooking the Whaligoe Steps (NOTE – April 2021: The Steps are currently closed for repair).
+(2021 edit: The Whaligoe Steps cafe has been closed since 2020, look out for new premises, The Printers Rest in Wick opening soon)

-- Puldagon Farm and Restaurant, Haster (near Wick) – Meet the resident Highland cows, then have some lovely Caithness views while enjoying your breakfast lunch or dinner (Fri-Sat evenings only).
+- Puldagon Farm and Restaurant, Haster (near Wick) – Meet the resident Highland cows, then have some lovely Caithness views while enjoying your breakfast, lunch or dinner (Dinner is served Fri-Sat evenings only).

 - Mackays Bistro, Wick – Be a record breaker dining on the shortest street in the world, enjoying the best of local Caithness produce.